 Many of these recommendations are simple, while others are more involved and potentially costly.
 If needed, you or your family members may be able to obtain help from community programs or senior organizations.

-BAYADA Home Health Care can provide care to help you reduce your risk of falling and help you live safely in your home, where you want to be.
+BAYADA Home Health Care’s Home Health Aides can provide care to help you reduce your risk of falling and live safely in your home, where you want to be.

 For more information on how home health care can help you maintain your independence, contact us today!